olets/zsh-abbr-v5-docs/docs/uninstalling.md

 % rm -rf $ABBR_USER_ABBREVIATIONS_FILE:h
 ```

-Then follow the standard uninstallation procedure for your installation method.
+Then follow the standard uninstall procedure for your installation method.
 This is typically the reverse of what you did to install.